Ciryl Gane dominates Derrick Lewis to win UFC interim heavyweight title

 Next up for Gane is a unification bout with former teammate Ngannou (19-3).

-There has been some feeling that Ngannou – since winning the undisputed title from consensus heavyweight GOAT Stipe Miocic – could dominate a division so often characterised by volatility and instability, becoming a crossover star in the process.
+There has been some feeling that Ngannou – since winning the undisputed title from consensus heavyweight Goat Stipe Miocic – could dominate a division so often characterised by volatility and instability, becoming a crossover star in the process.

 But Gane has been creeping up in the background and presents a serious threat to that narrative.